Bohemia (rapper): Career

-In 2015, Bohemia launched his own music label Kali Denali Music.
+In 2015, Bohemia & J.Hind launched their own music label Kali Denali Music.
+Bohemia has since departed the company & J.Hind is currently the CEO.
 Bohemia appeared in XXL magazine in New York.

-In 2017, Bohemia released his latest album Skull & Bones: The Final Chapter.
+In 2017, Bohemia released his fifth studio album Skull & Bones: The Final Chapter, after releasing the first single, "Zamana Jali" on 18 October 2016 and the second single "Meri Jeet" on 7 February 2017, just a week before the album's release.

-On July 26, 2018, first single "Sandesa" from his EP "Skull & Bones: Volume 2" was released, which turned out to be a remixed version of one of his unreleased singles.
-On November 27, 2018, Bohemia released first original single "Koi Farak Nahi" for his EP Skull & Bones: Volume 2.
-In an interview Bohemia said that he is coming back with his brand new album Skull and Bones Volume 2 which later got released as an EP.
-All the songs in it were got released as singles instead of a single unit album.
+On 26 July 2018, he released the first single "Sandesa" from his EP "Skull & Bones: Volume 2" was released, which turned out to be a remixed version of one of his unreleased singles.
+On 27 November 2018, Bohemia released the first original single "Koi Farak Nahi" for his EP Skull & Bones: Volume 2.
+In an interview, Bohemia stated his album was going to be released as an EP, but all the songs were eventually released as singles.

-At the end of 2018, Bohemia went on a tour in India, where he performed in Chandigarh, Delhi, Mumbai, and Rajasthan.
+At the end of 2018, Bohemia embarked on a tour in India, where he performed in Chandigarh, Delhi, Mumbai, and Rajasthan.
 He also appeared on an Episode on No.1 Yaarian With Raftaar and Salim Merchant.

-In February 2019 Bohemia released the third single "Umeed" from his EP Skull and Bones Volume 2.
+In February 2019, Bohemia released the third single "Umeed" from his EP Skull and Bones Volume 2.
+In the following month, he also collaborated with Indian rapper Sidhu Moose Wala on the song "Same Beef".